Lam Sơn uprising: Ming invasion

 After overthrowing the Trần dynasty, the relationship between the Hồ dynasty and the Ming dynasty became tense.
 This was mainly due to land disputes in the border regions and the war between Đại Ngu and Champa.
 The Ming court was concerned about this war as they considered the area to be within their sphere of influence and wanted to maintain their dominance in the region.
 Although the relationship between the two countries was somewhat eased after the border conflict was resolved and Hồ Hán Thương was conferred the title of "King of Annam" by the Ming, it was short-lived.
 In October 1404, a figure named Trần Thiêm Bình appeared in Nanjing, claiming to be the son of Trần Nghệ Tông and presenting the usurpation of the Hồ clan to the Yongle Emperor.
 Although there were doubts about Trần Thiêm Bình's true identity, under pressure from the Ming court, Hồ Quý Ly and his son were forced to compromise and agreed to bring him back to the country to be emperor.
 In January 1406, the Yongle Emperor ordered 5,000 troops to escort Thiêm Bình back to his country.
-They were ambushed by the Hồ forces near Đông Đô, and Trần Thiêm Bình was captured and executed.
+They were ambushed by the Hồ forces, and Trần Thiêm Bình was captured and executed.
 This action escalated the tension between Đại Ngu and the Ming to an extreme level.

 Enraged by the "treacherous" act, the Yongle Emperor made the decision to send additional troops to Annam in order to punish Hồ Quý Ly and his son.
 In November 1406, under the guise of "supporting the Trần and destroying the Hồ," two generals, Zhang Fu and Mu Sheng, led a force of 225,000 soldiers to attack Đại Ngu.
-With their overwhelming numbers, the Ming army easily broke through the Hồ's defensive lines, forcing Hồ Quý Ly to flee to Tây Đô The Ming army utilized gunpowder and employed new tactics, previously used in the pacification campaign of Yunnan, to combat Hồ Quý Ly's war elephant forces.
+With their overwhelming numbers, the Ming army easily broke through the Hồ's defensive lines, forcing Hồ Quý Ly to flee to Tây Đô.
+The Ming army utilized gunpowder and employed new tactics, previously used in the pacification campaign of Yunnan, to combat Hồ Quý Ly's war elephant forces.
 Furthermore, the loss of popular support and critical errors in military organization weakened the resistance of the Hồ dynasty, leading to their swift defeat.
 In June 1407, both Hồ Quý Ly and his son Hồ Hán Thương were captured alive by the Ming army, marking the end of the Hồ dynasty after only seven years of existence.